errollin/react-advanced-practice/README.md

 # react-advanced-practice

-A advanced react practice project learn from Max on Udemy
+A advanced react practice project learn from Max on Udemy.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).